Ocean Summit – Hong Kong

 Stiv Wilson from the Story of Stuff, a non-profit dedicated to changing the take-make-waste economy, fighting to keep drinking water public and free, and finding solutions to end plastic pollution.

-Safia Qureshi founder of the Cup Club, who started a small project to rid a college campus of single-use coffee cups, and is now the proud winner of the New Plastics Economy Innovation Prize.
-The Cup Club combines a set of proven technological solutions (RFID tagging, mobile interface, Internet of Things) to track individual cups and reward their users for being in the system.
+Safia Qureshi founder of the Cup Club, started a small project to rid a college campus of single-use coffee cups and is now the proud winner of the New Plastics Economy Innovation Prize.
+The Cup Club combines a set of proven technological solutions (RFID tagging, mobile interface, Internet of Things) to track individual cups and reward its users for being in the system.

 We are looking forward to the next Ocean Summit in Newport, RI on May 18th.